-How to Prevent Sending Message to Wrong Person
+How to Prevent Sending Message to the Wrong Person

-Sending message to a wrong person is not Snapchat-specific problem.
+Sending a message to a wrong person is not Snapchat-specific problem.
 It is universal.
-You can find it anywhere that allows digital communications such as email, SMS, and many chat and social media apps.
-Althought you can still delete wrong messages, it can still leave a trace visible to the recipient.
-The best way to avoid a trouble is preventing it.
+You can find it anywhere that allows digital communications such as email, SMS, and many chats and social media apps.
+Although you can still delete the wrong messages, it can still leave a trace visible to the recipient.
+The best way to avoid trouble is by preventing it.

 This blog lists good simple points about preventive measures.